ZACKHADD/Data_Codes_Steps/Overview Subjects/Databricks/Data Engineering with Databricks.md

 |Aggregation Operation|Slow in aggregations|The fastest structure for aggregations|Faster than RDDs|
 |Transformations|Lambda based transformations: map(), reduce(), filter()|Expression based transformation:  select(), where(), join()|Uses both|

+**Immutability means that once created, a data structure cannot be changed.
+Instead, any operation on the data structure creates a new one.
+By embracing immutability, Spark leverages these functional programming features to enhance performance and maintain consistency in its distributed environment.**

 Note that we can transform back and forth from Dataframes and Datasets while if we transform RDD to dataframe we lose the auto optimization of spark engine.
 **As spark evoloved with time, we no longer have Dataframes as a separate data structure.
 It is simply a Dataset[Rows].
 If we use an object other then row inside it becomes Dataset and spark handles this implicite conversion.
 We talk then about structured API simply.**
 **Dataset, when not containing Rows, can contain Objects of a class that can be manipulated.**